hannahgsimon/HALModeling2024/README.md

 ## Spatial Model Features
-- At each timestep, each agent (cell) can have one of many outcomes, such as death, division, and survival.
+- At each timestep, each agent (cell) can have one of several outcomes, such as death, division, and survival.
 - Agents:
   1. $${\color{blue}Lymphocytes} \space {\color{blue}(blue)}$$
        - Lymphocyte Migration: 𝜌𝑇<sub>𝑛</sub> + 𝜓𝜀𝐴<sub>𝑛</sub>𝑇<sub>𝑛</sub>